BorisOsipov/wdio-reportportal-reporter/README.md

   parseTagsFromTestTitle: false, // parse strings like `@foo` from titles and add to Report Portal
   cucumberNestedSteps: false, // report cucumber steps as Report Portal steps
-  autoAttachCucumberFeatureToScenario: false, // requires cucumberNestedSteps to be true for use
+  autoAttachCucumberFeatureToScenario: false, // requires cucumberNestedSteps to be true for use sauceLabOptions : {
-  isSauseLabRun: false, // automatically add SauseLab ID to rp tags.
-Deprecated and will be removed.
-Use sauceLabOptions instead sauceLabOptions : {
     enabled: true, // automatically add SauseLab ID to rp tags.
     sldc: "US" // automatically add SauseLab region to rp tags.